-To do so, you need to fill out the IRS Form 8996, and submit with your yearly tax filings.
+Self-certifying as an Opportunity Fund is actually very simple.
+All you need to do is fill out the IRS Form 8996, and submit it with your yearly tax filings.

-This form has twofold value.

-It is first a way for LLCs, partnerships, or corporations to establish and certify themselves as an Opp Fund.
-Second, it allows these LLCs and corporations to report that said fund met its investment standard in the tax year gone-by.
+This form has twofold purpose.
+First, it is a way for LLCs, partnerships, and corporations to establish and certify themselves as an Opp Fund.
+Second, it allows these companies to report that the fund has met its investment standard in the preceding tax year.

-Find Opportunity Zone Real Estate with Reonomy
+<h4″>Find Opportunity Zone Real Estate With Reonomy